 Yusuf Mahmoud, musician, said, “Since the Taliban has come into power in Afghanstan, the music has stopped and there is no music allowed and musicians living in Afghanistan don’t have jobs as they’re not allowed to play music.
 We’re trying to raise some money to help these musicians through the very difficult and cold winter.”

-Gilly Campbell, Head of Community Arts and Education, Arts Council of Northern Ireland, added, “The Arts Council of Northern Ireland is proud to see two of our funded organisations joining forces on this important cause and we congratulate them and all the musicians involved, in bringing much-needed awareness to these campaigns.
+Gilly Campbell, Head of Community Arts and Education, Arts Council of Northern Ireland, added, “The Arts Council of Northern Ireland is proud to see two of our funded organisations, supported by The National Lottery, joining forces on this important cause and we congratulate them and all the musicians involved, in bringing much-needed awareness to these campaigns.
 Both The Duncairn and Beyond Skin excel at supporting our local musicians, offering them a vital platform to be heard and seen.
 With this concert it’s heartening to see them extend their reach beyond Northern Ireland to help musicians in need in Afghanistan who are facing unimaginable difficulties at this time.”

 Watch the video here: https://www.youtube.com/watch?v=kvYr9rk9qEM